-Investigators from the Moon and Scott police departments on Tuesday charged Jerome Cutler, of Beaver Falls, with robbery, aggravated assault, reckless endangerment, conspiracy and other offenses.
+Investigators from the and Scott police departments on Tuesday charged Jerome Cutler, of Beaver Falls, with robbery, aggravated assault, reckless endangerment, conspiracy and other offenses.

 Willie Cutler, of Greensburg, was charged with robbery, criminal conspiracy and possessing instruments of crime.

-In the Moon robbery, police said two men carrying guns and wearing black hooded sweatshirts, with black bandanas covering their faces, robbed the video store.
+In the Moon robbery, said two men carrying guns and wearing black hooded sweatshirts, with black bandanas covering their faces, robbed the video store.
 They pointed a gun at a store employee's face and demanded all of the money in the store's cash register, police said.

 Two store employees were the only people in the store when the robbers entered.
 No one was hurt.